ashutoshmjain/gita/src/mathuraChap01.md

 These truths could be realized through a set of pre-defined actions (`Yazna`).
 The idea was `Yazna` leads to truth -> consistent practice of carefully designed set of actions leads to deterministic outcomes.
 In other words, the definition of "Truth" was something magical but provable through controlled experiments - a scientific approach to segregate false claims from rigorous truth.
 Goes without saying, those were the times of voodoo magic.
 Having a proven "myth buster" institute was important for nascent logic (and experiment).

-> It was also important to showcase the extensive work that goes into realizing aforesaid skills.
-It established a barter value for the products of knowledge -> 100 kilos of wheat for say a kilo of iron.
-And also a consistent source of wealth for the congregation.
+> It was also important to showcase the extensive work that went into realizing aforesaid skills.
 Kings from near and far used to send the very best to learn and adapt.
-Congregation not only imparted the know-how, they also suggested the barter value. `Vaśiṣṭha` was said to have a cow called `Kaamdhenu` that provisioned any object of desire.
+Congregation not only imparted the know-how, they also suggested the barter value -> 100 kilos of wheat for say a kilo of iron.
+Rich and wealthy conducted `Yaznas` to realize these skills and shared a part of their revenue with congregation -  a consistent source of wealth for the congregation.
+>
+> Legend says `Vaśiṣṭha` had a magical cow called `Kaamdhenu` that provisioned any object of desire.
 In essence these skills were that magical cow.

 </div>

 The information was stored in accurate recital, but one must recite the method only after practicing the skills extensively.
 Information must be rooted in deep experiential knowledge such that it represented "Truth".
 In `Vaidik` belief system - Truth is what one experiences through actions and is realized though intense practice.
 A "lie" is the one that is told without personally engaging in the activity.
 No one was a "liar" by choice or for fun.
 People lied because they were either lazy to indulge in actions or they wanted someone else to experiment first rather than putting themselves in harms-way.